Eppo-exp/js-sdk-common/README.md

 }
 ```

-The tool will output a JSON string containing the configuration wire format that can be used to initialize Eppo SDKs in offline mode.
+The tool will output a JSON string containing the configuration wire format that can be used to bootstrap Eppo SDKs.